ASHIKA3705/Student-Management-System-Java/readme.md

 # Student Management System (Java)

-## 📌 Project Overview

-This is a console-based Student Management System developed in Java.
+This project is a simple console-based Student Management System developed using Java.
+It was built to practice Object-Oriented Programming concepts and basic CRUD operations.

-The application allows users to manage student records efficiently using Object-Oriented Programming (OOP) concepts.
+The application allows users to manage student records through a menu-driven interface.

-## 🚀 Features
+## Features

-- Add new students
+- Add new student details
-- View all student records
+- View all students
 - Search student by ID
-- Update student details
+- Update student information
 - Delete student record
 - Prevent duplicate student IDs

-## 🛠 Technologies Used
+## Technologies Used

 - Java
 - VS Code
-- ArrayList (Data Structure)
+- ArrayList (for storing student data)

-## 💡 Concepts Applied

-- OOP (Classes & Objects)
+## How to Run

+1. Open the project folder in VS Code
+2. Navigate to the src folder
+3. Compile the program:
+   javac Main.java
+4. Run the program:
+   java Main

+## Project Structure

+Student-Management-System-Java/
+│
+├── src/
+│   └── Main.java
+│
+└── README.md

+## Purpose of the Project

+This project was created as a mini academic project to strengthen understanding of:
+- Classes and Objects
 - Encapsulation
-- ArrayList
+- Collections in Java
-- Loops & Conditional Statements
 - Menu-driven programming

-## 📂 Project Structure

-src/
-└── Main.java